-Liz Wallace, Specialist of Resource Development, explained that Western Technical College in La Crosse’s goal is to make sure students get a quality education that helps them change lives.
+Liz Wallace, Resource Development Specialist, explained that Western Technical College in La Crosse’s goal is to make sure students get a quality education that helps them change lives.
 However, navigating the educational system can be particularly difficult for students from low income or first generation households.

 Female students face additional barriers to higher education that impact their success at a post-secondary institution, especially when these students are working or parenting.